 Each machine comes with different settings and frequencies, so you can begin with a slower vibration and work your way up to a higher frequency.
 If you are new to fitness or recovering from an illness or injury, this is especially important.

 Vibration is still relatively new when it comes to research, however, enough studies have shown that they make a difference when it comes to increasing muscle mass, bone density and circulation.
-Those who are just beginning their fitness journey will especially benefit from using the best vibration machine, even if they only sit or stand on the machine.
-Vibration machines have also been shown to increase flexibility in those who are already athletic.
+Those who are just beginning their fitness journey will especially benefit from using whole body vibration, even if they only sit or stand on the machine.
+Research also shows that WBV improves flexibility in those who are already athletic.
 If you want to exercise more to reverse diseases, vibration machines are also extremely helpful.
 Research has shown that vibration machines can boost metabolism and decrease the effects of type 2 diabetes.

 Here are a few scientific resources: